 The Board has also adopted a written Code of Business Conduct and Ethics (the "Code") to assist all Company personnel in making decisions regarding the affairs of the Company.
-The Code establishes certain standards and procedures to be complied with by all directors, officers, employees and consultants of the Company relating to, among other things, financial reporting and disclosure, compliance with laws, conflicts of interest, stock trading and use of material information, environmental standards and safety, use of email and Internet, and dealing with public officials with a view to conducting the Company's business and affairs honestly and with integrity, using high ethical standards.
-Any breach of the Code is reportable immediately to the Company's CEO or the Chair of the Audit Committee, with a written report made to the Board annually (or otherwise upon request) summarizing all complaints received during the previous year, all outstanding unresolved complaints, how such complaints are/were handled, and the results of any investigation and any corrective actions taken.
+The Code establishes certain standards and procedures to be complied with by all directors, officers, employees and consultants of the Company relating to, among other things, financial reporting and disclosure, compliance with laws, conflicts of interest, confidentiality, stock trading and use of material information, environmental standards and safety, use of Company property and resources, and dealing with corporate opportunities with a view to conducting the Company's business and affairs honestly and with integrity, using high ethical standards.
+Any breach of the Code is reportable immediately to the Company in accordance with the provisions thereof.